engageintellect/gsa-rag-frontend/documents/Lens API/profiles/create-profile.md

 // lensClient is an authenticated instance of LensClient

 const profileCreateResult = await lensClient.profile.create({
-  handle: 'profilehandle',
+  handle: "profilehandle",
   // other request args
 });

 // profileCreateResult is a Result object